mix1009/stable-diffusion-video-maker/README.md

 # generate and display 6(default) images using seed 101 - 106, with the project prompt.
 v.generate(101)
 ```
+generate() save images to cache folder, so it doesn't have to regenerate images next time.

 ### 4. add keyframes